-The Lawrenceburg Riverfront campus building is accessible to faculty, staff, students, guests, and contractors during normal business hours on weekdays and during designated hours on the weekends.
+The Bloomington campus buildings are accessible to faculty, staff, students, guests, and contractors during normal business hours on weekdays and during designated hours on the weekends.
 Normal operating hours vary for individual buildings and campus offices.
 However, hours may vary when the College is not under normal operations, (this includes most holidays.)
-The building has 24-hour availability using card access.
+Some campus buildings have 24-hour availability using card access.
+Emergency call boxes are located at various locations on campus and the call boxes connect to local 911.
 Video cameras are utilized on campus.
-Campus PSEP staff patrol the building and property on a routine basis.
+Campus PSEP staff patrol the buildings and property on a routine basis.